dotnetprojects/S7CommPlusDriver/README.md

 TLS communication uses the managed BouncyCastle backend by default.
 The older OpenSSL backend remains available through `S7CommPlusClientOptions.TlsBackend = S7CommPlusTlsBackend.OpenSsl`, but it depends on native runtime files and may be less portable across PLC firmware/OpenSSL combinations.

-The package includes the required native OpenSSL runtime files for supported platforms and copies them to the output directory when the OpenSSL backend is selected.
-If OpenSSL is installed system-wide, make sure the matching native binaries are available on the process path.
+The package includes native OpenSSL runtime files for Windows x86, x64, and ARM64, plus macOS ARM64.
+Its build target preserves those runtime-specific assets in the application output.
+If you select the OpenSSL backend on another platform, compatible OpenSSL 3 native libraries must be available to the process.

 Windows runtime files include: